 |Learn about these special bird dogs for

 hunting wild turkey.
-Join the club and get this book:
+Join the club:

 Wild Turkey Dogs: Tips on Choosing, Training and Hunting.
 Includes 'Training a Turkey Dog' by Parker Whedon.
 4th Edition, March 2013 Includes secrets of the old days and contributions from 100's of turkey dog hunters.